 The Location field is coded as specified in subclause 8.2.3.21 and contains the location of the granted party.

 List of Locations of granted floor participants:

 The List of Locations field is used in a multi-talker scenario.
 The List of Locations of granted floor participants is coded as specified in subclause 8.2.3.22.
-The list contains the locations in the same order as the corresponding user IDs in the list of List of Granted Users field.
-When the location information for a granted floor participant is not available or not allowed, the location type field for that granted floor participant shall be set to 0 (Not reported).